au-research/raido/api-svc/db/readme.md

 The DB at that point will be completely empty (no schema structure or data).

-# Configuring to use the DB for local dev
+# Configuring to use the DB for flyway migration of local DB

 The `:api-svc:db:shared` has these default values:
 * `apiSvcPgUrl` = jdbc:postgresql://localhost:7432/raido